carsonip/apm-server/testing/benchmark/README.md

 It is also possible to override the docker image to one that is allowed to run in ESS.
 For more information on which repositories can be used, please refer to our internal docs.
 To override the docker image, you'll need to specify the full object of images that is defined in `variables.tf`: `docker_image_override`.

+To build a custom docker image to run on ESS, see [/testing/cloud/README.md](/testing/cloud/README.md).

 ### Set APM index shards